rjseymour66/MySQL/README.md

 <dt>AS</dt>
 <dd>Assigns a new name to a group of columns.
 The new name is the column alias.<br>Called a calculated value because it exists only in this query<br>When there is a space in the alias name, enclose the alias name in quotes.
 For example, 'Test Row'</dd>
 <dt>WHERE</dt>
 <dd>Filters the rows in the base table by the boolean expression that takes a true, false, or NULL value.
-For example, **WHERE** value > 0.<br>If you omit the **WHERE** clause, all the rows in the base table are returned.</dd>
+For example, <strong>WHERE</strong> value > 0.<br>If you omit the <strong>WHERE</strong> clause, all the rows in the base table are returned.</dd>
 <dt>IN</dt>
-<dd>Used in **WHERE** clause.
+<dd>Used in <strong>WHERE</strong> clause.
 Compares the value of the test expression with the list of expressions in the IN phrase.
 If the test expression is equal to one of the expressions in the list, the row is included in the query results and each of the expressions in the list is converted to the same thpe of data as the test expression automatically.</dd>

 **Example**:
 ```sql